-- 5.14.1 The following safety issues will also be reported to ACCORD in an expedited fashion, using the same methods (as described in section 5.10). - 1.
-An increase in the rate of occurrence or a qualitative change of expected SAR, which is judged to be clinically important. - 2.
-Post-study SUSARs that occur after the trial participant has completed a clinical trial and are notified by the PI to the sponsor. - 3.
-New events related to the trial or the development of the IMPs and likely to affect the safety of the participants. - 4.
-Recommendations of the DMC where relevant for the safety of the trial participants. - 5.
-Any reaction due to a NIMP that is likely to affect the safety of trial participants. - 5.14.2 The PhV Manager, or designee, is responsible for informing the main REC and MHRA of these safety issues within the same timelines as described in section 5.12.
+- 5.14.1 The following safety issues will also be reported to ACCORD in an expedited fashion, using the same methods (as described in section 5.10). - An increase in the rate of occurrence or a qualitative change of expected SAR, which is judged to be clinically important. - Post-study SUSARs that occur after the trial participant has completed a clinical trial and are notified by the PI to the sponsor. - New events related to the trial or the development of the IMPs and likely to affect the safety of the participants. - Recommendations of the DMC where relevant for the safety of the trial participants. - Any reaction due to a NIMP that is likely to affect the safety of trial participants. - 5.14.2 The PhV Manager, or designee, is responsible for informing the main REC (if required) and MHRA of these safety issues within the same timelines as described in section 5.12.
 A copy of the letter and any follow-up information and correspondence will be kept in the TMF or Sponsor File.
+For studies submitted via the Combined Review, there is no requirement to send a notification to the main REC, the MHRA will liaise with the REC if deemed appropriate.